riverdaleGithub/processing_23_24/functions/readme.md

 <h3> Inside the Function 🎩✨</h3>

-Inside the magic box, there are instructions about what to do with what you gave it.
-These instructions are the lines of code inside the function.
+Inside the Function, there are instructions about what to do with what you gave it.
+These instructions are the lines of code inside the function, and we refer to this as defining the funciton.
 <br>

 <h3>Function Output ✨</h3>

-Sometimes, the magic box gives you something back.
+Sometimes, the function gives you something back.
 Like, you put in an apple and get out juice.
-In Java, we decide what kind of thing we're going to get back using words like `int`, `String`, etc. If a magic box doesn't give anything back, we use the word `void`.
+In Java, we decide what kind of thing we're going to get back using words like `int`, `String`, etc. If a function doesn't give anything back, we use the word `void`.
 <br>

 For instance, if our juice-making magic box gives back juice, it might look like: